chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Fri May  4 08:41:22 CDT 2018

 I opened my terminal to code on Fri May  4 08:41:22 CDT 2018

+Cron job completed on Mon May  7 14:00:00 CDT 2018, server backup complete.